bt3gl/building_blog/content/react1.md

 The VR world has a lot of [React](https://reactjs.org/) and there is so many things I have been learning and I want to share with you!
 I am starting to write a series of posts diving into React and I am dumping all the things in [this github repository](https://github.com/bt3gl/Everything_React).

-Today I am showing how easy is to start with react in 5 minutes.
+Today I am showing how easy is to start with React in 5 minutes.

 ### What's React?